Westwood Studios: Later success and acquisition by Virgin Games

 One of the company's first great successes was Eye of the Beholder (1991), a real-time role-playing video game based on the Dungeons & Dragons license, developed for SSI.
 Other publishers of early Westwood games included Infocom and Disney.
 Their company was eventually acquired by Virgin Games in 1992.

 The company in the late 1980s was known for shipping products late, but by 1993 it had so improved that, Computer Gaming World reported, "many publishers would assure [us] that a project was going to be completed on time because Westwood was doing it".
 The magazine added that it "not only has a solid reputation for getting product out on time, but a reputation for good product", citing Eye of the Beholder, The Legend of Kyrandia, and Dune II as examples.
 By then Westwood had about 50 employees, including up to 20 artists.
-Other Westwood titles from the early 1990s include Lands of Lore and Westwood's greatest commercial success, the 1995 real-time strategy game Command & Conquer.
+Other Westwood titles from the early 1990s include Lands of Lore, The Lion King and Young Merlin.
+Westwood's greatest commercial success would start in 1995 with the real-time strategy game Command & Conquer.
 Building on the gameplay and interface ideas of Dune II, it added pre-rendered 3D graphics for gameplay sprites and video cinematics, an alternative pop/rock soundtrack with techno elements streamed from disk, and online play.
 Command & Conquer, Kyrandia, and Lands of Lore spawned several sequels.